kiralybence/sergey/README.md

     - Fill the `fetchable_channels` table with Discord channel IDs you want to study user messages from
     - Fill the `rigged_roll_users` table with your own riggings
     - Fill the `tracked_lol_users` table with League of Legends players you want to track
+    - Fill the `scheduled_messages` table with your own scheduled messages

 - Start the bot
 ```bash